This file part of www.watertownhistory.org website

 Immediately after his ordination, Rev. Wagner took over the conduct of the parish school in which he was soon actively engaged.
 It can no longer be determined, where the classes were held, but from a description of the building one can see how determined the fathers of St. John’s Church were to carry out the command of the Lord to bring up their children in the nurture and admonition of the Lord in spite of humble and primitive surroundings.
 The building was a little hut made almost entirely of slabwood, the trimmings from a lumber mill.
 The walls were made of slabs struck into the ground: the roof was composed of the same material, and was anything but water tight.
 In the center of the room was an old stove, from which a metal stovepipe projected through the roof in lieu of a chimney.
 Such a condition was not permitted to exist very long, however.

 Approximately a year and a half after the dedication of the church, the congregation constructed, on the same plot of ground, a school building, which was also to serve as a parsonage and teacherage.
-This was the well known “old school”, which many of the older members of St. John’s Church attended, which served as a school until 1885, and was subsequently converted into a teacherage and used for the purpose until 1929, when it was sold.
+This was the well known “old school”, which many of the older members of St. John’s Church attended, which served as a school until 1885, and was subsequently converted into a teacherage and used for that purpose until 1929, when it was sold.
 The building located at 808 Vine Street, is still standing, and is still being used as a private dwelling.
 The property was sold by the congregation on Oct.
 14, 1931.
 Concurrently with the erection of the school building, the congregation called a teacher, Friedrich Hasz, who assumed his duties in 1857, and remained with the congregation until 1859.

 Trinity Church – Town of Lowell